 If your iPhone won’t switch on following an update, it is most probable that the battery is entirely depleted.
 So, plug your iPhone into an original or MFI certified lightning cable and a reliable power source to charge it.

-If your phone powers on but you’re encountering connectivity issues, such as being unable to make calls, move to the following step.
+If your phone powers on and shows the Apple logo but you’re encountering connectivity issues, such as being unable to make calls, this is pretty common.

 If your phone is also not working properly after a software update, rebooting is the first solution that comes into mind.
 This is one of the simplest and most successful ways to fix a range of issues on any phone, including iPhones.